pachyderm/docs/content/latest/how-tos/basic-data-operations/removing-data-from-pachyderm.md

 pachctl delete commit <commit-ID>
 ```

-When you delete a HEAD commit, Pachyderm performs the following actions:
+When you delete a HEAD commit, MLDM performs the following actions:

 - Changes HEADs of all the branches that had the bad commit as their
   HEAD to their bad commit's parent and deletes the commit.
   **The data in the deleted commit is lost**.
   If the bad commit does not have
-  a parent, Pachyderm sets the branch's HEAD to a new empty commit.
+  a parent, MLDM sets the branch's HEAD to a new empty commit.
 - Interrupts all running jobs, including not only the
   jobs that use the bad commit as a direct input but also the ones farther
   downstream in your DAG.